Renewable

-Grant Aerona³ air source heat pumps are straightforward to control using the controller that is supplied with each unit and, when used with suitable third-party controls, homeowners can also manage their system via an app.
+Grant Aerona³ air source heat pumps are straightforward to control using the controller that is supplied with can be purchased alongside each unit and, when used with suitable third-party controls, homeowners can also manage their system via an app.
 While controlling a Grant heat pump is simple, it is important the required control values are correctly set as Matthew Beales, Regional Sales Manager at Grant UK, explains in this blog.

 When your air source heat pump has been installed, your installer should provide a thorough introduction to how to use your new renewable heating system during the commissioning and handover phase of the project.
 During the handover, the installer will show you which parts of the system you can adjust yourself and which settings should be left alone.
 This understanding of the new system alongside the correct set up of the heat pump itself and its operational parameters will help ensure that your Aerona³ is able to perform at its best.